WANT TO MAKE A DIFFERENCE?

-The Heather Heyer Foundation does not discriminate on the basis of color, disability, gender, gender identity, gender expression, national origin, race, religion, housing status, or genetic information.
+The Heather Heyer Foundation does not discriminate on the basis of race, ethnicity, religion or gender.

 The Heather Heyer Foundation is a Virginia not-for-profit corporation, that is an IRS 501 (c)(3) Tax Exempt Organization.
 Gifts and contributions are tax deductible.

 Pictured from left to right: Alfred Wilson, Co-Founder HHF; Alex Pappas, recipient from William Monroe HS; Amaya Wallace, recipient from Monticello HS; Susan Bro,Co-Founder HHF.
 Not pictured Emma Hale recipient from Charlottesville HS